k0ral/hbro/README.rst

   Modern, purely-functional language that makes it possible to work with a short, elegant and robust code.

 Layout engine : WebKit_
-  Webkit seems to be the only engine being open-source, (kind of) standards-compliant and providing a Haskell binding.
-It's not much of a choice, fortunately it's not that bad.
+  Has to be open-source, be (kind of) standards-compliant, and provide a Haskell binding.
+WebKit is pretty much the only choice left.

+HTTP client : WebKit_
+  Ideally, the HTTP client should be delegated to a distinct library (typically http-conduit_), but WebKit clearly wasn't designed to be used as a *mere* layout engine.
+So for now, it still handles all network connections.

 UI toolkit : `GTK+`_
-  Given the above programming language and layout engine, there's no much choice left for the UI toolkit.
+  Given the programming language and layout engine, there's no much choice left for the UI toolkit.

 Interprocess interface : ZeroMQ_
   Socket-like interface that implements various convenient communication schemes like request-reply and publish-subscribe.